4ked/TRNZT/README.md

 ## Usage

-TRNZT was written on https, which uses SSL certs specific to each project.
-So in order for you to get TRNZT working, you will need to get your own.
+TRNZT was written on https (developmentally), which uses SSL certs specific to each project.
+So in order for you to get TRNZT working, you will need to acquire your own.

 ### Step one: Requesting a Self Signed Certificate